mdasifchand/InverseKinematics/README.md

+## Problem statement:

+Inverse kinematics of 3R planar robot, determine the joint configuration given the position of end effector.

  - [x] TODO: Complete IK problem; use Non Linear Least Squares approach and then probably improve with Lavenberg Makquardt with a damping factor later
  - [x] TODO: Jacobi is rectangular => redundant system  => pseudo inverse
  - [x] TODO: limiting condition 1e-3 && it < 100 && someDisplayFlag - tag 0.0.1 (kind of works!)